︎

 University of Cologne

 Prof. Dr. Peter Dannenberg is a Professor of Human Geography with a focus on urban and regional development at the University of Cologne.
 He earned his Master’s in City and Regional Development from Cardiff University and a Diploma in Geography from Hannover University.
 He completed his doctorate and habilitation at Humboldt-Universität zu Berlin.
-His research interests include global value chains with foci on sustainability, resilience, and information and communication technologies.
+His research interests include global value chains with focus on sustainability, resilience, and information and communication technologies.
 Dr. Dannenberg has held various academic positions, including a visiting professorship at the University of Stellenbosch.
 He has published extensively and is involved in numerous research projects.

-MORE ABOUT PETER DANNENBERG >
+MORE ABOUT PETER DANNENBERG >2024

 Peter Dannenberg, Boris Braun, Clemens Greiner, Alexander Follmann, Michaela Haug, Pujo Semedi Hargo Yuwono, Markus Stetter, Thomas Widlok, Stanislav Kopriva